If you’re experiencing hair loss, it’s a good idea to get to the root of the problem. These natural treatments may help restore healthy hair growth.

 Additionally, one can increase the absorption of non-heme iron into the body by consuming non-heme food sources and vitamin C sources in the same meal.

-Zinc is another vital component to healthy hair, being that it is responsible for cell production, tissue growth and repair, and the maintenance of the oil-secreting glands of the scalp.
+Zinc is another vital component of healthy hair, being that it is responsible for cell production, tissue growth and repair, and the maintenance of the oil-secreting glands of the scalp.
 It also plays a large role in protein synthesis and collagen formation.

 For this reason, zinc is important for both hair maintenance and dandruff prevention.
 Most Americans are deficient in zinc.